 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating fellows.
-The term "faculty," including "core faculty," does not imply or require an academic appointment or salary support.
+The term "faculty," including "core faculty," does not imply or require an academic appointment.

-- II.B.1.
+II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) - II.B.1.a) The faculty must include one designated cardiothoracic faculty member responsible for coordinating multidisciplinary clinical conferences and organizing instruction and research in general thoracic surgery; and, (Core) - II.B.1.b) The faculty must include qualified cardiothoracic surgeons and other faculty members in related disciplines who direct conferences.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+(Core) II.B.1.a) The faculty must include one designated cardiothoracic faculty member responsible for coordinating multidisciplinary clinical conferences and organizing instruction and research in general thoracic surgery; and, (Core) II.B.1.b) The faculty must include qualified cardiothoracic surgeons and other faculty members in related disciplines who direct conferences.
+(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core)